pedohorse/lifeblood/docs/source/usage.rst

 You can start with default config and adjust it if such need arises.

 All components of Lifeblood are configured by a number of configs files, some of those values can be overriden with command-line arguments

+To configure your firewalls to allow lifeblood communications - see :ref:`network_config`

 .. _config-dir: